FakePickle/Kharagpur-Hackathon/README.md

 # Kharagpur-Hackathon
-This repository consists of proprietory code written for Kharagpur Hackathon
+This repository consists of proprietary code written for Kharagpur Hackathon